Topic overview

 Before any of the conversation about deconstruction or leaving, it is worth noticing that the Bible spends a remarkable amount of its pages on the same subject you are on:

-• The prophets are mostly furious with religion that is being performed instead of lived.
-Amos 5:21–24 has God saying, of religious gatherings: "I hate, I despise your festivals; your assemblies are a stench to me… But let justice roll on like a river."
+- The Old Testament prophets (ancient Hebrew figures who delivered messages from God to ancient Israel, between roughly 800 BC and 400 BC) are mostly furious with religion that is being performed instead of lived.
+The prophet Amos has God saying, of religious gatherings: "I hate, I despise your festivals; your assemblies are a stench to me… But let justice roll on like a river."
 That is in scripture, not censored from it.

-• Jesus' fiercest extended speech (Matthew 23) is a series of "woes" against religious leaders who "shut the door of the kingdom of heaven in people's faces" (Matthew 23:13).
+- Jesus' fiercest extended speech (recorded in the gospel of Matthew, chapter 23) is a series of "woes" against the Jewish religious leaders of his day who "shut the door of the kingdom of heaven in people's faces."
 The accusation is not that they were too strict or too lax.
 It is that they made it harder, not easier, for ordinary people to get near God.

-• Jesus on harm to vulnerable people (Matthew 18:6) is one of the most quoted lines on this subject: "If anyone causes one of these little ones — those who believe in me — to stumble, it would be better for them to have a large millstone hung around their neck and to be drowned in the depths of the sea."
-Whatever else that means, it means harm done in religious authority is taken very seriously.
+- Jesus on harm to vulnerable people (Matthew 18:6): "If anyone causes one of these little ones — those who believe in me — to stumble, it would be better for them to have a large millstone hung around their neck and to be drowned in the depths of the sea."
+Harm done in religious authority is taken very seriously in this tradition.

-• And on religious performers (Matthew 7:21–23), the line is even more direct: "Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven… Then I will tell them plainly, 'I never knew you.
+- And on religious performers (Matthew 7:21–23): "Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven… Then I will tell them plainly, 'I never knew you.
 Away from me, you evildoers!'"
 The implication is that some of the people most confident in their religious identity will turn out, on Jesus' own telling, not to have been the people of Jesus.

 If you have been carrying the idea that taking the harm seriously means walking away from Jesus, the Bible does not actually agree with you.
 The protest is in the canon.